Find your Los Angeles stay. View LA hotels.

 Discover perfect moments in the Center

-Or bring a picnic and enjoy it on the Central Garden lawn.
-Alternatively, you can preorder a boxed lunch, drinks or snacks from the Getty Center Garden Terrace Cafe or the Museum Courtyard Coffee Cart and skip the lines.
+Bring a picnic and enjoy it on the Central Garden lawn.
+Alternatively, you can preorder a boxed lunch, drinks, or snacks from the Getty Center Garden Terrace Cafe or the Museum Courtyard Coffee Cart and skip the lines.

 Read more